chatmail/dkim-milter/README.md

 ### Design

-The configuration is currently entirely file-based.
-In the future, other data sources such as an SQL database may be added.
+DKIM Milter configuration consists of the main configuration file `dkim-milter.conf`, plus supplementary files or data sources providing additional table-like configuration.

-The configuration consists at the minimum of the main configuration file `dkim-milter.conf`.
 The main configuration file contains global settings.
+For signing, configuration is read from the specified data sources.

-The global settings can be overridden for selected inputs through *overrides* in table-like *override files*.
+Global settings can be overridden for selected inputs through *overrides* specified in further data sources.
 Overrides can be applied to connecting network addresses, recipients (given in the `RCPT TO:` SMTP command), and to senders (in the *Sender* or *From* headers).

 For example, the `recipient_overrides` parameter can be used to specify configuration overrides for certain message recipients.
 This allows, for